28 garden room ideas to embrace outdoor living

 ‘Architectural features to look for include cedar shingle roofing and decorative leaded glass.’
 Period features can also be practical.
 Some Scotts of Thrapston designs include a rotating base, a mechanism popularised by the Victorians, which can be turned to face the sun or change your view.

-How much do garden rooms cost?
+How much do garden rooms cost in 2024?

 Do you need planning permission for a garden room?